 In May 2009 drilling commenced on Adiedo’s first well.
 The well was drilled to a depth of 250 feet and produces water to serve about 1,000 people.

 The good news, besides saving lives?
-The Kenyan government is constructing a prestigious regional school in Adiedo—the second well gave impetus for this action.
+The Kenyan government constructed a prestigious regional school in Adiedo—the second well gave impetus for this action.
 Education is the best way to break the cycle of poverty.

 The work is ongoing—not for the faint of heart.
 We are making a difference.
 YOU’VE MADE THE DIFFERENCE in Adeido.
 (Source of Water Facts: http://blueplanetnetwork.org/water/facts)